swizex/encrypted-chat-project/README.md

 the program will be completly encrypted end to end,including most of the database.

-i am planning on isolating all the parts of the backend program in order to minimise the risk of it being breached.
+i am planning on isolating all the parts of the backend program in order to minimize the risk of it being breached.

 user data will be stored in an encrypted server that will only be connected to the main server that